hazer-hazer/Jacy-Dev-Book/syntax-decisions/control-flow-structures.md

 (read above) but even more complex. `for`-loop in _Jacy_ has only one syntax (`for ... in ...`) same as Rust, which covers all usages (almost) of `for`-loop from C++.

-The syntax is the following:
+The syntax is the following.

 ```antlr4
 forLoop: 'for' pattern 'in' expression block
 ```

-Examples:
+Examples.

 ```rust
 // In C++ we write